Killrmemz/QuestPro4Neos/README.md

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod that brings the Quest Pro's [eye tracking](https://developer.oculus.com/documentation/unity/move-eye-tracking/) and [natural expressions](https://developer.oculus.com/documentation/unity/move-face-tracking/) to [Neos VR](https://neos.com/) avatars.

+This is my attempt to port over to ALVR's updated FT protocol.
+I haven't gotten very far, and I do not expect it to work.
+All I've done so far is modify a socket, attempt and fail to create an actions workflow to autobuild it, and throw in files from other related projects that don't even do anything.
+If you can make it build and make it work for you, more power to you.
+All appropriate licenses and credits for projects I've pulled files from are included in LICENSE.
+Go check them out, they probably understand what they're doing far better than what I do, and make stuff that actually works.

 Related issues on the Neos Github:
 1. https://github.com/Neos-Metaverse/NeosPublic/issues/1140
 1. https://github.com/Neos-Metaverse/NeosPublic/issues/3770